Insurance

 Let’s talk about how dental insurance has changed over the last 55 years.

-Costs have been contained by insurance companies by raising premiums and by keeping reimbursements low.
-That’s why they’re frustrating for everybody.
+That’s why dental insurance is frustrating for everybody.
 They’re frustrating for us as dentists, and they’re frustrating for you as the patient.
 The main takeaway I would like to leave you with today is this: don’t let your dental insurance coverage drive your decision-making.
 Nearly all dental insurance coverage tends to be pretty minimal.
 Don’t let that determine your dental health fate.
 Planning, strategically staging treatment to fit your budget, is the key—not what your insurance plan covers.